 Cherokee County DUI Lawyers

-When your Cherokee DUI case begins in municipal court, if you demand a jury trial, the municipal court loses jurisdiction over your case.
+When your Cherokee DUI case begins in municipal court, the municipal court loses jurisdiction over your case if you ask for a jury trial.
 Your DUI case is then transferred to Cherokee County State Court for prosecution.
-Sometimes that is the best option if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your Cherokee DUI case.
+Sometimes, that is the best option if the prosecutor in municipal court refuses to negotiate an acceptable resolution in your Cherokee DUI case.

 Cherokee County Detention Center